ijaaz/wix/responsibility.md

 my game less obtuse.

-In this project, I designed the game; I was unsure if I could do a good job, but with the help of Mrs.Smith(a math teacher in Flextech high school), and determination, I did a pretty good job.
-This experience has taught me that with determination you can do a passable job even if you are not really good at it.
+In this project, I designed the game; I was unsure if I could do a good job, but with the help of Mrs. Smith(a math teacher in Flextech high school), and determination, I did a pretty good job.
+This experience has taught me that with determination you can do a passable job, even if you are not really good at it.